-Fire companies and Emergency Service Units have the option of purchasing optional Volunteer Directors & Officers Liability coverage.
-The coverage is 100% commercially insured with QBE Specialty Insurance Company and applies to the non-firematic/emergency activities of such entity per the following options:
+Volunteer Emergency Service Units have the option of adding Volunteer Directors & Officers Liability coverage to the Public Officials coverage.
+The coverage applies to the non-emergency activities of such entity.
+If elected, coverage will be included in the Public Officials Liability limits and subject to a \$1,000 deductible.